stacksimplify/kubernetes-fundamentals/02-PODs-with-kubectl/README.md

 kubectl get pods -o wide
 ```

+### What happened in the backgroup when above command is run?
+  1. Kubernetes created a pod
+  2. Pulled the docker image from docker hub
+  3. Created the container in the pod
+  4. Started the container present in the pod

 ### Describe Pod
 - Describe the POD, primarily required during troubleshooting.
 - Events shown will be of a great help during troubleshooting.